ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 ![Chandy-Lamport Example Step 2](./img/L8%20Snapshot%20Ex%202.png)

-Looking at the marker message that now arrives at `P1`, since `P1` initiated the snapshot process, this not the first marker to arrive, so `P1`:
+Looking at `P3`'s marker message that now arrives at `P1`, since `P1` initiated the snapshot process, this not the first marker it has seen, so `P1`:

 * Stops recording incoming messages on that channel (<code>C<sub>31</sub></code>)
 * Sets that channel's final state to be the sequence of all messages received whilst recording was active - which is none - so the channel state of <code>C<sub>31</sub></code> is `{}`.